offici5l/MiUnlockTool/README.md

 - In the event of failure to obtain the device token, the user will be asked to enter it manually
 - Other improvements

+#### Version 1.5.0 (Update):
+- When 2 or more tokens are obtained via the festboot oem get_token .. tool will now merge them automatically

 </details>

 [![Telegram Channel](https://img.shields.io/badge/-telegram-red?color=white&logo=telegram&logoColor=blue)](https://t.me/Offici5l_Channel)